Psychedelic Facilitator Training Program

 2025-2026 Program Dates

-InnerTrek’s next program, approved in Oregon and in Colorado, will begin mid 2025 and ends in early 2026.
+InnerTrek’s next program, approved in Oregon and in Colorado, will begin fall 2025 and ends in early 2026.

 Practicum experiences may be completed near the end of, or shortly after, core programming.